chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 Note that for the Pickrell and the Bottomly data set respectively, the input objects for the web application are identical across all optimisation goals 1-3 since the individual optimization steps are identical.

 #### 2. Run DAVID optimisation
 Access the link (https://david.ncifcrf.gov/).
-An input list generated in step one can be uploaded by clicking on **Start Analysis** and submitting the iput gene list under `Step 1: Enter Gene List`.
+An input list generated in step 1 can be uploaded by clicking on **Start Analysis** and submitting the iput gene list under `Step 1: Enter Gene List`.
 Select the identifier as **Ensembl_Gene_ID** (step 2) and set the list type as **Gene List** (step 3).
 A more detailed illustration of the steps of the optimization process to be performed by hand can be taken from the corresponding screenshots.

 #### 3. Inspect documentation of the results (folder `R/Functions/Intermediate_results/DAVID`)
 For the maximization of the number of differentially enriched gene sets, you find the documentation screenshots (and Excel files) in the folder